I’m too fat.

 I like it.
 And I know that the exercises are done right, while I’m not always sure that I’m doing crunches right.
 I can also get a pad for my lower back as an add-on to exercise those muscles, too.

 A competing brand of belt has an accessory specifically designed to tighten and firm a woman’s butt.
 I wouldn’t mind tightening my own butt, honestly, but all the literature specifically says it’s for women.
-Do you think the gadget knows the difference?
+Do you think the gadget knows the difference? 🙂 [Note: you need to buy the electronic controller along with this accessory for it to work.]

-Two other exercise gadgets I have collected are the Shake Weight and the Perfect Pushup
+Two other exercise gadgets I have collected are the Shake Weight and the Perfect Pushup.

 The Shake Weight is kinda cool, actually.
 It looks like a regular dumbbell, but it has a spring mechanism inside so that you can shake it while you hold it, which is supposed to provide much more muscle work.
 In truth, I haven’t used it seriously.